 An app deployed on Play Market or App Store gets a powerful promotion channel: a digital distribution platform.
-Play markets allow quickly finding applications users may look for.
+Play markets allow users to quickly find applications they may look for.
 Intuitive search bar, filters, and categories increase your app’s chances to be noticed.
-The higher rating your app will have - the more often it will be shown to an interested audience.
+The higher the rating your app will have - the more often it will be shown to an interested audience.

-Looking for your app, users may go to play markets directly.
+Users looking for your app, may go to play markets directly.
 When they don’t find your app there, they download an alternative instead.

 Building a web app, you need to think about its promotion and monetization thoroughly, as in comparison to a mobile app, you lose a solid promotion channel.